TAZ 83

 The TAZ 83 is a military camouflage pattern used by the Swiss Army for the Kampfanzug 57/70 (combat dress 57/70) and the TAZ 83 (Tarnanzug, camouflage dress 83).
-It also is known as "Alpenflage" or "pizza camouflage" among collectors of militaria as military surplus camouflage clothing it came on to the army surplus market in the 1990s.
+It also is known as "Alpenflage" or "pizza camouflage" among collectors of militaria.
+As military surplus camouflage clothing it came on to the army surplus market in the 1990s.

 Swiss Militärblachen with the TAZ 83 pattern are still in use in the Swiss Army along with Militärblachen with a green camo pattern (not the same pattern as the TAZ 90).

 History

+Original Wehrmacht "Leibermuster" pattern produced by Germany at the end of WWII.

-The pattern is based on an experimental all-terrain pattern that saw limited service in World War II by Germany's Waffen-SS and Wehrmacht called Leibermuster.
+The pattern is directly based on a experimental all-terrain pattern that saw limited service at the end of World War II by Germany's Waffen-SS and Wehrmacht called Leibermuster designed by Helmut Leiber brothers which was set to replace all German camouflage patters at the time.
+After the end of World War II, Switzerland was given the technology used to make the camouflage pattern, having reportedly obtained the original German WWII era roller-printing machines through Czechoslovakia.

 The Kampfanzug 57/70 was issued from 1957 to 1993 (after 1970 with a textile daypack) and the lighter TAZ 83 with different pattern from 1983 to 1993 for non-combat troops before both were replaced by the TAZ 90.